julianikulski/portfolio-website/README.md

 ## To Do <a name="todo"></a>
 1. **TODO**: Adjust CSS so that maximum width of content is only 1140px
-2. **TODO**: Fill index page with content from database instead of directly from HTML file
 3. **TODO**: Change layout of Portfolio page
 4. **TODO**: Change color scheme
 5. **TODO**: Add some JavaScript to make the look nicer